Project Staircase

 - Asma (Iranian), Iranian Refugees and Asylum Seekers Society (IRAAS)

-I felt concerned because Gender-Based Violence is still a serious and often misunderstood issue in our community.
+I am very concerned because Gender-Based Violence is still a serious and often misunderstood issue in our community.
 However, I also felt hopeful that discussing it openly would bring greater understanding and encourage people to take action to stay safe.
 This experience motivated me to continue raising awareness so that more people can better understand their rights.
 I feel more empowered and confident as a result.

 Being able to lead and speak during this awareness-raising activity helped me build my skills, strengthen my confidence, and deepen my understanding of the issue.
 It showed me that I can play an important role in creating a safer environment for others in the community.